Guide To Barclays Emirates Credit Cards: Elite Status The Easy Way

 • I do wish you could get some credit towards Emirates’ top-tier Skywards Platinum status with spending, rather than the value topping out at Gold status

-That being said, unless you value retaining Emirates Skywards status, it’s tough to get excited about the value proposition of spending money on these cards.
+While it’s nice to easily be able to earn status with the cards, I have a hard time otherwise getting excited about the value proposition of spending on these cards.
 Emirates Skywards is partners with all four major transferable points currencies, so there are so many ways to earn Skywards miles.

 Other cards can offer you multiple points per dollar in many more categories, and then you could transfer those points to Emirates Skywards.
 If you’re not going for status, then it’s definitely not worth spending money on these cards.